Jura Grey | Limestone

 We recommend that you clean granite worktops daily with mild, ph-neutral dish detergent and warm water.
 Dilute 1 tsp. detergent to 1 liter of water, and then wipe it with a soft, microfiber cloth.
 Do not use acidic detergents or bleach.
 You can also use a specific detergent meant for natural stones on more persistent stains.
 Avoid detergents with acids or bleach.
 The surface may scratch if you use abrasive detergents or sponges.

 Prevention is the key to maintaining the shine of your granite worktop.
 Always wipe out any spills and splashes that might dull the surface.
 We recommend that you use cutting boards and potholders to keep the surface beautiful and shiny longer.
-You can reseal the Absolute Black Leather granite worktop when needed.
-The Colonial White granite worktop on the other hand doesn't need to be resealed.
+The Colonial White granite worktop doesn't need to be resealed.

 The key to keeping your marble worktop in good condition is prevention.
 Always wipe spills and splashes immediately.
 You can do the daily cleaning with mild, ph-neutral dish detergent and warm water.
 Dilute 1 tsp. detergent to 1 liter of water, and then wipe it with a soft, microfibre cloth.
 Never use harsh cleaners such as vinegar or ammonium-based detergents, or any abrasive, scouring products that can scratch the surface.
 If you have a persistent stain on the worktop, you can use a specific detergent for marble.